andersmurphy/andersmurphy-blog/resources/posts/2018-11-18-clojure-juxt-and-separate.md

-Title: Clojure: juxt, sort-by and separate
+Title: Clojure: juxt and separate

 Juxt is one of those higher order function that you never knew you needed.
 Despite not using it that often I find it can still be surprisingly useful.
 Let's check out the docs.